Baseflow/flutter_cache_manager/README.md

 - The constructor now expects a Config object with some settings you were used to, but some are slightly different.
 For example the system where you want to store your files is not just a dictionary anymore, but a FileSystem.
 That way you have more freedom on where to store your files.

+## Breaking changes in v3
+- `Config` has been renamed to `CacheConfig` to avoid the need of library prefixes.